 With new accounts in hand, the thief will charge and pay bills for a while to build their credit score.
 Only then is the debt run high.
 Payments stop, and the scammer leaves behind a trail of insufficient credit data linked to your child.

 The impact is often never felt until that child applies for student loans or attempts to rent an apartment.
 Employment offers, internships and utility accounts can also be denied.

 College students are also a high-risk group.
 Numerous scams targeting them will bank on the fact that even 19-year-olds are unfamiliar with the laws regarding finances, utilities and matters like student loan repayment.
 They may be susceptible to fear tactics.

 In response to this enduring con, 33 states have passed laws permitting parents to place a freeze on a child’s credit reports.
 Take this step to protect your kids.

 Watch for unsolicited credit card offers arriving for your kiddo.

 If you get calls from collection agencies, familiarize yourself with your state’s statute of limitations for debt collections.
 In Calder’s case, it had expired years before the collection calls, but he didn’t know that.

 With any I.D. fraud, rapid detection is your main line of defense.
-IDShield offers its members a family plan that can alert you when activity impacts anyone living under your roof or away at college.
+IDShield identity theft protection for families to alert you when activity impacts anyone living under your roof or away at college.